eclipse-archived/codewind-operator/README.md

 jane1               jane       codewind    23m   devex001   Completed    https://codewind-gatekeeper-jane1.10.98.117.7.nip.io
 ```

 The `kubectl get codewinds` command lists all the running Codewind deployments and the username of the developer it has been assigned.
-The Keycloak service name and auth config status is also displyed along with the Access URL that needs to be added to the IDE when creating a connection.
+The Keycloak service name and auth config status is also displayed along with the Access URL that needs to be added to the IDE when creating a connection.

 Note:

-If the user was assigned a temporary password, they will need to login to Codewind from a browser and complete the steps necessary to set a new password and activte their account.
+If the user was assigned a temporary password, they will need to login to Codewind from a browser and complete the steps necessary to set a new password and activate their account.

 1. Open the gatekeeper URL for the Codewind deployment
 2. Log in using the provided username and initial password
 3. follow the prompts to change the password
 4. proceed with setting up the IDE connection using the newly changed password

-# Building the Operator
+## Building the Operator

-To build the operator container image from source, run the command :
+To build the operator container image from source, run the command:

 ```
 $ brew install operator-sdk